apehex/tokun/articles/tokun.4.md

 ### Generalization

-`tokun-4` manages new words and characters, for example it can tokenize its own code flawlessly:
+`tokun-4` can handle new words and characters, for example it can tokenize its own code flawlessly:

 ```
 # INPUT ################################################################